ypid/saltops/docs/README.md

 `pillarstack` is used.
 It is one of the ext pillar modules provided by SaltStack and was chosen because it allows multiple stages of the Pillar source data.
-This in turn allows to base on Pillar variable on the content of a previously defined Pillar variable.
+This in turn allows to base one Pillar variable on the content of a previously defined Pillar variable.

 The stages and their function are: